This post may contain affiliate links, please see the privacy policy for details.

 Ingredients

-For the vanilla bean simple syrup (makes enough for 6 cocktails):
+For the Vanilla Bean Simple Syrup (makes enough for 6 cocktails)

-For the New Orleans Brandy Milk Punch:
+For the Brandy Milk Punch

 • edible gold leaf flakes, optional garnish

-• 1 1/2 Ounce brandy, such as E&J XO
+• 1 1/2 Ounces brandy, such as E&J XO

 • 1 Ounce vanilla bean simple syrup, recipe above

-• 1 1/2 Ounce whole milk
+• 1 1/2 Ounces whole milk

 • 1 Ounce heavy cream